projectdiscovery/subfinder/README.md

 ./subfinder -d freelancer.com -o result_aquatone.json -oT -nW -v -r 8.8.8.8,1.1.1.1 ./subfinder -d freelancer.com -o result_aquatone.json -oT -nW -v -rL resolvers.txt
 ```

-# Frequently Asked Questions (FAQ)
-## How do I move settings between machines?
-Configuration for subfinder is saved at ```~/.config/subfinder/config.json``` which can be copied between machines.

-## Do I need to use API keys?
-No. The majority of sources for subfinder don't require API keys, you just won't see as many results.
-Check the post installation instructions for which sources require API keys.

-## I wish SubFinder did x...
-We're extremely open to pull requests, if you wish to have a feature feel free to develop it and push it to here for review and inclusion in the main project.
-If you're unable to code something, please raise it as an issue and if we think it has benefit to the community we'll look into developing it for you.

-## Why is this a better tool than xyz tool?
-There are a number of subdomain tools, and we beleive you should try each of them to find the one that works well with how you like to approach subdomain discovery.
-We've developed subfinder to solve subdomain finding in a way that we felt worked best for the way we work, and was easily maintainable to allow us and others to add as many sources and features as possible.